1765 Engel Map of North America (speculative)

 Mysterious Arctic Lakes

-The map includes a number of large inland lakes, among them the large and striking island filled Lac Michinipi, and a smaller unnamed connected lake to the west.
+The map includes several large inland lakes, among them the large and striking island-filled Lac Michinipi and a smaller unnamed connected lake to the west.
 Engel's source material for both is unclear.
 Michinipi may have some relation to the c.
 1730 explorations of the French fur trappers La Verendrye and Nicolas Jeremie.
 Some suggest this may have been an early account of Reindeer Lake or simply an attempt to map the densely watered region to the northwest of Winnipeg.
 Later cartographers associate Michinipi with Lake Assiniboine, though here Engel makes them two separate lakes.
 Verendrye and Jeremie traveled the rivers and lakes between Lake Winnipeg and the Hudson Bay, as well as the connections to other lakes further north.
 The larger lake further to the west is something of a mystery, as are its connections to large northern river systems.
-Robert de Vaugondy, in his map issued five years later, associates this with the mysterious and speculative 16th century Lake Conibas.
+Robert de Vaugondy, in his map issued five years later, associated this with the mysterious and speculative 16th-century Lake Conibas.

 Indigenous Empires and Cities of Gold

 Engel makes only a few notes regarding the indigenous peoples of the region.
-All tribes west of the proto-Rocky Mountains, he identifies as 'Allies of the Souix,' an assumption no doubt drawn from Jesuit journals.
-He identifies three mythical kingdoms of the west, Gran Teguaio (Teguayo, also Tolm), Grand Quivara, and Anian.
-Quivara was initially a civilization sought out by the conquistador Coronado in the Great Plains near the Mississippi.
+He identifies three mythical kingdoms of the west: Gran Teguaio (Teguayo, also Tolm), Grand Quivara, and Anian.
+Quivara was initially a civilization sought by the conquistador Coronado in the Great Plains near the Mississippi.
 Cartographers steadily moved Quivara further and further west until, as here, it appears in California.

 Far to the north on the Arctic coast, north of proto-Alaska, Engel identifies the Land of Anian.
 The first mention of Anian appears in Marco Polo's narratives, which describe it as 'a place to the east of India.'
-This India is not the subcontinent, but rather a term that refers to farthest Asia.
-Since the time of Mercator this term was associated with the extreme northwest of America and a possible straight or even land connection with Asia.
+In this case, India is not the subcontinent but rather a term that refers to Farthest Asia.
+Since the time of Mercator, this term has been associated with the extreme northwest of America and a possible straight or even land connection with Asia.

 Proto-Alaska

-Engel futher offers a unique treatment of the lands to the west of Anian that we have earlier described as a 'Proto-Alaska.'
+Engel further offers a unique treatment of the lands to the west of Anian that we have earlier described as a 'Proto-Alaska.'
 Kershaw considers Engel's cartography derivative of Gerhard Friedrich Müller's (1705 - 1783) map of 1754.
 Muller, a historian and cartographer employed by the Russian Academy of Sciences, published a map based on actual Russian discoveries in refutation of the more popular speculative Delisle / Buache maps of the same.
 Muller identifies several of Bering's documented sightings of land either on the Alaskan peninsula itself or the Aleutian Islands.
 These he connected to form the speculative Muller Peninsula.
-Engel here takes the idea a step further by turning each sighting of land into an independent island with navigable watercourses in-between - thus more closely resembling the actual Aleutian Archipelago.
-The reasoning behind this is unclear, but it may have to do with wishful thinking that his Lake Michinipi, which he connects to Anian via riverways, may in fact be a route west via the Lake Winnepeg network to the Columbia River
+Here, Engel takes the idea a step further by turning each sighting of land into an independent island with navigable watercourses in between - thus more closely resembling the actual Aleutian Archipelago.
+The reasoning behind this is unclear, but it may have to do with wishful thinking that his Lake Michinipi, which he connects to Anian via riverways, may, in fact, be a route west via the Lake Winnipeg network to the Columbia River.

 Publication History and Census

-This map was drawn in 1664 for Engel by M. Jaquier and engraved by Jacques (Iacabo) Anthony Chovin in Paris for publication in his 1765 Memoires et Observations Geographiques et Critiques.
+This map was drawn in 1764 for Engel by M. Jaquier and engraved by Jacques (Iacabo) Anthony Chovin in Paris for publication in his 1765 Memoires et Observations Geographiques et Critiques.
 There are two variants.
 One signed 'M. Jaquier' and the other signed 'Maquier'.
 The variants also differ in that the first has 'par M***' in the title, while the other has 'Par M' (present example).
+There is at least one variant where, to the north of the Tajuglauks territory, a note reads 'Alliés of the Sioux', but there is no clear primacy.
 We note no other differences between the plates.
 The map is represented in perhaps 6 collections in the OCLC.
 Scarce to the market.

 CartographerS